Double Tap to Zoom

 Your Highsnobiety privacy settings have blocked this Instagram post.

-The iPhone-style buttons are the dinner table story.
+The iPhone-style buttons are the dinner-table story.
 The rest is gravy: a novel flying tourbillon spinning at six, a titanium case with NASA-grade metallic glass accents, and an instant reset that makes the whole thing faster, sharper, and stranger.

-For 10 years, the Research and Development (RD) series has been AP’s runway, a playground for theatrical experiments.
-From minute repeaters to ultra-thin calendars, each model tackled an “impossible” corner of watchmaking.
+For 10 years, the Research and Development (RD) series has been AP’s catwalk, a playground for theatrical experiments.
+From minute repeaters to ultra-thin calendars, each new model tackled an “impossible” corner of watchmaking.
 The RD#5 is the fifth and final chapter, limited to 150 pieces at CHF 260,000 (that's around $326,766).

-Slipping AP’s wildest technical experiment into its most familiar face is a move that almost feels suversive.
+Slipping AP’s wildest technical experiment into its most familiar face is a move that almost feels subversive.
 It's complex in execution, indulgent in concept, but grounded in something universal: a tactile experience that just feels good.

 Highsnobiety has affiliate marketing partnerships, which means we may receive a commission from your purchase.
 Want to shop the products our editors actually love?
 Visit the HS Style Guide for recs on all things fashion, footwear, and beauty.